 What if I am talented in an art form other than storytelling?
 Could my application still be considered?

 Let us say that you are wonderful at playing an instrument.
 If you wanted to merge storytelling with this instrument-playing, then you could receive guidance from people who are part of the Utah Storytelling Guild.
-Currently, the Utah Storytelling Guild holds two Virtual Meetings a month.
+Currently, the Utah Storytelling Guild holds two Virtual Meetings a month while some chapters hold monthly in-person gatherings.
 Either you could tell and play or recruit a storyteller to tandem perform with you.
 This example works for any talent you have and would like to merge with story.
 For the sake of the online application, there is a section where you can explain that one performing art is polished and you are in process of merging it with spoken word storytelling.

 Does my video link need to be the proposed story piece(s)?
 What works best as a video representation of my work?